-i.
+4206 b.
+Protected PII is defined as any type of information including, but not limited to: 4207 i.
+Social Security Number 4208 ii.
+Username and Password 4209 iii.
+Passport Number 4210 iv.
+Credit Card Number 4211 v.
+Clearances 4212 vi.
+Banking Information 4213 vii.
+Biometrics 4214 viii.
+Date or Place of Birth ix.
+Mother's Maiden Name 4215 4216 x.
+Criminal, Medical, and Financial Records 4217 xi.
+Educational Transcripts 4218 xii.
+Photos and video that contains any protected PII xiii.
+Any combination of public PII that, when aggregated, could be used for identity 4219 theft.
+4220 4221 c.
+Procedures 4222 i.
 This section provides directive on maintaining and discarding PII.
-If current procedures fall outside this policy, contact the Chief Information Security Officer (CISO) to suggest more efficient procedures.
-All electronic files that contain Protected PII will reside within a protected information system location such as a designated network share.
-All physical files that contain Protected PII will reside within a locked file cabinet, locked drawer, or locked room when not being actively viewed or modified.
-When not in use, physical files must be returned to the secure storage location.
-When files are in use, personnel shall provide a means, such as a file folder, to safeguard Protected PII when others are in nearby proximity.
-Protected PII shall not be downloaded to personal, organization-owned, volunteer, or contractor workstations or mobile devices (laptops, tablets, mobile phones, digital assistants, or removable media).
-Protected PII shall not be sent through unencrypted digital messaging systems such as email or instant messaging.
-When disposing of Protected PII, the physical or electronic file shall be shredded or securely deleted using a method approve by the National Institute of Standards and Technology (NIST).

-d.
-Incident Reporting

-- In the event of a real or suspected disclosure of Protected PII, the discovering individual shall notify his or her supervisor and the CISO within 12 hours of discovery. - ii.
-In defining an incident, the individual must consider the possibility of a PII breach, not just the identification of a known breach.
-As such, an incident includes the presence of missing or misplaced documents, electronic storage device, accidental communication, possible virus or malware infection, etc.
+If current 4223 procedures fall outside this policy, contact the Chief Information Security Officer 4224 (CISO) to suggest more efficient procedures.
+All electronic files that contain 4225 Protected PII will reside within a protected information system location such as 4226 a designated network share.
+All physical files that contain Protected PII will 4227 reside within a locked file cabinet, locked drawer, or locked room when not 4228 being actively viewed or modified.
+When not in use, physical files must be 4229 returned to the secure storage location.
+When files are in use, personnel shall 4230 provide a means, such as a file folder, to safeguard Protected PII when others 4231 are in nearby proximity.
+Protected PII shall not be downloaded to personal, 4232 organization-owned, volunteer, or contractor workstations or mobile devices 4233 (laptops, tablets, mobile phones, digital assistants, or removable media).
+4234 Protected PII shall not be sent through unencrypted digital messaging systems 4235 such as email or instant messaging.
+When disposing of Protected PII, the 4236 physical or electronic file shall be shredded or securely deleted using a method 4237 approve by the National Institute of Standards and Technology (NIST).
+4238 d.
+Incident Reporting 4239 i.
+In the event of a real or suspected disclosure of Protected PII, the discovering 4240 individual shall notify his or her supervisor and the CISO within 12 hours of 4241 discovery.
+4242 ii.
+In defining an incident, the individual must consider the possibility of a PII 4243 breach, not just the identification of a known breach.
+As such, an incident 4244 includes the presence of missing or misplaced documents, electronic storage 4245 device, accidental communication, possible virus or malware infection, etc. 4246 e.
+Audits 4247 i.
+Supervisors and the CISO will conduct periodic audits of organization-owned equipment and physical locations to ensure that Protected PII is stored in